anuksankar/assignment-03-anuksankar/README.md

 # Query Project
 - In the Query Project, you will get practice with SQL while learning about Google Cloud Platform (GCP) and BiqQuery.
 You'll answer business-driven questions using public datasets housed in GCP.
-To give you experience with all the ways to use those datasets, you will use the web UI (BiqQuery), the command-line tools, and make calls to the BigQuery REST API using the client libraries for Python through jupyter notebooks.
+To give you experience with different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in jupyter notebooks.
 - We will be using the Bay Area Bike Share Trips Data (https://cloud.google.com/bigquery/public-data/bay-bike-share).

 #### Problem Statement